Your free business.com+ membership unlocks exclusive tech deals and advisor support

 10/10

 Paychex stood out to us as the ideal all-in-one solution for a number of reasons, starting with its small business 401(k) options.
-These include traditional 401(k) plans, owner-only 401(k) plans, solo 401(k) plans, pooled employer plans and SIMPLE IRAs.
+These include traditional 401(k) plans, owner-only 401(k) plans, solo 401(k) plans, pooled employer plans (PEPs), 403(b) plans, Profit-Sharing plans, and SIMPLE IRAs.
 Paychex works with you to create a retirement plan that meets your business’s and employees’ needs.

 Paychex also distinguished itself with the Paychex Flex all-in-one HR platform, where you can manage your retirement offerings, payroll, benefits and other HR functions in one place.
 It’s a one-stop shop for your HR needs, including for running payroll.
 We like how your Paychex payroll data integrates with your retirement plan information and updates automatically behind the scenes.
 This way, you can improve your reporting accuracy, collect census data, stay compliant and meet fiduciary obligations.

 We were also impressed with how easy the platform makes it for employees to enroll in a retirement plan and stay on top of their accounts.
 Direct payroll integration is not common among employee retirement plan providers.
-For example, in our review of ADP, we found that it was the only other employee retirement plan provider to include a direct payroll integration on the same platform.
+Of the other retirement service providers we reviewed, only ADP offered a direct payroll integration.
+Read our review of ADP to learn more.

 Paychex retirement plan